Apply For A Research Grant

 RESEARCH CAREER DEVELOPMENT AWARDS (RCDAs)

-These grants are intended to enhance the research capabilities of young Israeli scientists in the formative phase of their careers who have demonstrated outstanding potential for contribution to cancer research as independent investigators.
-Candidates must have a doctoral degree, at least three (3) years of postdoctoral fellowship or equivalent experience, and be within five (5) years of their first appointment to an independent position prior to the award commencement date.
+Research Career Development Awards (RCDAs) are designed to enhance the research capabilities of young Israeli scientists in the formative phase of their careers who have demonstrated outstanding potential for contribution to cancer research as independent investigators.
+RCDAs are available to investigators with clear research potential who will benefit by additional mentored experience in a scientific environment that is conducive to the development of an independent research career.
+A candidate must have a doctoral degree and at least three (3) years of postdoctoral fellowship or equivalent experience, hold an independent junior position at an Israeli institution, and be within five (5) years of initial appointment to that position at the start date of requested funding.
 Awards are made for three (3) years at a maximum stipend of $45,000 per year.
-(An additional year may, in some cases, be made available.
-Please read the RCDA Policies document for more information.)
+(RCDAs are not renewable.)

 To View, Save, or Print the RCDA Policies, click here